emhart/10-simple-rules-data-storage/manuscript/manuscript.md

 To take full advantage of data, it can be useful for it to be structured in a way that makes use, interpretation, and analysis easy.
-One such structure for data stores each variable is a column, each observation as a row, and each type of observational unit is a table (Fig. \ref{fig:tidy-data}).
+One such structure for data stores each variable as a column, each observation as a row, and each type of observational unit as a table (Fig. \ref{fig:tidy-data}).
 The technical term for this structure is 'Codd's 3rd normal form', but has been made more accessible as the concept of *tidy* data [@Wickham2014tidy].
 When data is organized in this way, the duplication of information is reduced and it is